 5 habits of highly effective SMS communication

-“Consent to receive the commercial information is not only required by law.
-It is also the way to increase the efficiency of your SMS campaign.
+Consent to receive commercial information is not only required by law.
+It is also a way to increase the efficiency of your SMS campaign.
 Of course, it is possible to buy an external database of customers.
-Nevertheless it may not bring any effects because recipients do not expect a message from your company.” – said Andrzej Ogonowski, Brand & PR Director in SMSAPI
+Nevertheless, it may not bring any effects because recipients do not expect a message from your company or brand.Andrzej Ogonowski

-- Personalization and targeting
+3. Personalization and targeting

-- Sticking to the point
+4. Stick to the point

-- Enough is enough
+5. Enough is enough

 I guess you don’t want to become a nightmare for your clients?
 It’s much better to respect their everyday routine than to wake them up in the middle of the night with a message “come, visit our store!”.
 Nothing good will come out of it.
-Therefore, while planning your SMS campaign take time into consideration and adjust your message to the season or special events i.e. Christmas or birthdays.
+Therefore, while planning your SMS campaign take time into consideration and adjust your message to the season or special events i.e. Black Friday or birthdays.